Plantar wart: Diagnosis

 A plantar wart is a small lesion that appears on the surface of the skin and typically resembles a cauliflower, with tiny black petechiae (tiny hemorrhages under the skin) in the center.
 Pinpoint bleeding may occur when these are scratched.
-Plantar warts occur on the soles of feet and toes.
+Plantar warts occur on the soles of the feet and toes.
 They may be painful when standing or walking.

 Plantar warts are often similar to calluses or corns, but can be differentiated by close observation of skin striations.
 Feet are covered in friction ridges, which are akin to fingerprints of the feet.
 Friction ridges are disrupted by plantar warts; if the lesion is not a plantar wart, the striations continue across the top layer of the skin.
-Plantar warts tend to be painful on application of pressure from either side of the lesion rather than direct pressure, unlike calluses (which tend to be painful on direct pressure, instead).
+Plantar warts tend to be painful on application of pressure from either side of the lesion, rather than direct pressure, unlike corns (which tend to be painful on direct pressure instead).

 Prevention

 HPV is spread by direct and indirect contact from an infected host.
-Avoiding direct contact with contaminated surfaces such as communal changing rooms and shower floors and benches, avoiding sharing of shoes and socks and avoiding contact with warts on other parts of the body and on the bodies of others may help reduce the spread of infection.
+Avoiding direct contact with contaminated surfaces such as communal changing rooms and shower floors and benches, avoiding sharing shoes and socks, and avoiding contact with warts on other parts of the body and on the bodies of others may help reduce the spread of infection.
 Infection is less common among adults than children.

 As all warts are contagious, precautions should be taken to avoid spreading them.
 Recommendations include: